 If you are new to the crypto space and have only heard about Ethereum recently, then you must be wondering what it is and why you should know more about it.

 Ethereum is a digital currency that anyone can purchase or trade on cryptocurrency exchanges.
 Global users can purchase Ethereum on Swissborg or can sign up on ByBit or Binance for trading.
 Users in the USA can directly purchase Ethereum by signing up on Kraken.

 In simple terms, Ethereum is an open-sourced digital currency that operates on a blockchain of its own (similar to Bitcoin).
-The blockchain is known as Ethereum blockchain, and its native token is also referred to as Ethereum or Ether.
-The Ethereum blockchain is a much faster, efficient, and advanced form of the blockchain, and unlike Bitcoin blockchain, it has multiple real-life applications.
+The blockchain is known as the Ethereum blockchain, and its native token is also referred to as Ethereum or Ether.
+The Ethereum blockchain is a much faster, more efficient, and more advanced form of blockchain, and unlike the Bitcoin blockchain, it has multiple real-life applications.